LiteFarmOrg/LiteFarm/README.md

    npm ERR!
    npm ERR!
 While resolving: objection@2.2.17...`

    Use nvm to install and use the Node version 16.15.0 with the commands, `nvm install 16.15.0` then `nvm use 16.15.0`.
+Then try again.
 7. Navigate to the `packages/webapp` folder, and run `pnpm install`.

 ## Database setup

 1. If using Windows, install PostgreSQL by downloading installers or packages from https://www.postgresql.org/download/.
-Mac and Linux users can use homebrew with the commands shown below.
+Mac and Linux users can use homebrew with the commands shown below (a link for installing Homebrew is below too!).
 The second command can take up to 10 minutes because it may trigger the compilation of a new binary.

    In a Terminal window:
 ```